-- 1. In TRANSPORT mode, use the SELECT up and down arrow buttons to browse through the clips on the current CF card.
-When a clip is on another CF card you will press SLOT repeatedly until it's selected. - 2.
+- 1. In TRANSPORT mode, use the SELECT up and down arrow buttons to browse through the clips on the current storage device. - 2.
 When you find a clip you want to delete, press the DELETE CLIP button. - 3.
-Ki Pro Mini asks, "Are you sure."
-Press the ADJUST up arrow button to confirm deletion.
+Ki Pro Rack will ask "Are you sure"-press the ADJUST up arrow button to confirm deletion.
 Pressing the down arrow, or any other button, will abort the deletion.